Open-ISP/isp-trace-parser/README.md

 A helper function is provided to allow you to construct reference year mappings for use with the `get_data` multiple reference year functions.

-The sequence of reference years specified is cycled from first to last to construct and mapoped to data years starting from `start_year` and ending in `end_year`.
+The sequence of reference years specified is cycled from first to last to construct and mapped to data years starting from `start_year` and ending in `end_year`.

 ```python
 from isp_trace_parser import construct_reference_year_mapping